ArgonneEducation/GREET_OnRoad_WTW_Calculator/README.md

-index.html and app1.js allow for selection of feedstock and metric.

-The data are now hosted on GitHub and the javascript file has been edited to call on the file hosted on GitHub via the url.
+Note: The app pulls data from a file hosted within the GitHub repository.

+As shown within the app, this product includes software produced by UChicago Argonne, LLC under Contrat No. DE-AC02-06CH11357 with the Department of Energy.

+Documentation for calculated values can be found at https://greet.anl.gov/